Childhood Asthma / Wheeze

-- The spacer also causes more of the medicine to enter the lungs (which may mean your child needs less medicine overall, which can reduce side effects).
-Many hospitals now use spacers for asthma attacks, rather than nebulisers, for this reason
+- The spacer also allows more of the medicine to enter the lungs (which may mean your child needs less medicine overall, which can reduce side effects).
+Many hospitals now use spacers for asthma attacks, rather than nebulisers, for this reason.

 - A spacer device fits over the end of the inhaler so that when the inhaler is released the medication stays in the spacer for the child to breathe it in.
-Spacers need some general care such as washing and replacing, as instructed
+Ask your doctor or nurse how to look after and clean the spacer.

 - Mild asthma symptoms can be controlled with the use of an inhaler with minimal disruption to daily activities.
-However, parents can find it difficult to assess how well their child is using an inhaler.
-It is important to ensure that both you and your child fully understand the correct inhaler technique, otherwise insufficient medication may be given and treatment might not work
+It is important to ensure that both you and your child understand how to use the inhaler (and spacer) correctly, otherwise insufficient medication may be given and the treatment might not work.

-- For babies and young children it can be useful to have a face mask to use with an inhaler and spacer, you can get your baby/child to be more co-operative when using these devices by distracting them whilst administering and also by letting them role play with dolls, etc.
+- For babies and young children, a face mask is usually provided to use with the spacer.
+You can get your baby/child to be more co-operative when using these devices by distracting them whilst administering and also by letting them role play with dolls, etc.

 - If you are concerned that your child is having difficulty in using their inhaler and may not be inhaling the medication properly, check with your doctor or nurse.
 The nurse may ask your child to demonstrate how they take their treatment by using a dummy inhaler.
-The nurse can then discuss technique and any improvements that need to be made in terms of how you or your child is using the devices
+The nurse can then discuss technique and any improvements that need to be made.

-- Children can find some inhaler devices easier to use than others so it may be worth trying out alternatives devices.
+- Children find some inhaler devices easier to use than others so it may be worth trying out alternative devices.
 Your asthma or practice nurse will be able to help.
-Sometimes it is a case of trying different inhalers to see which type suits your child’s needs best
+Sometimes it is a case of trying different inhalers to see which type suits your child’s needs best.

 back to top